McKynlee/docker-fullstack-app/README.md

       server:
     ```

-### Docker Compose Configuration for Client Container
+### Client Container, Docker Compose Configuration

 1. The configuration settings in the `docker-compose.yml` file are as follows: